SarawakPenan Tribe Adventure

 Who benefits from the Penan Tribe Adventure?

 The Penan tribe have only recently begun taking in visitors with Adventure Alternative, and we are the only organisation going there, so this promises to be a unique, challenging and rewarding cultural exchange.
 Learning the lore of the jungle is a very special opportunity, but we do not wish to have any negative impact on the people who live in and off the jungle.
 We need to be respectful and careful of our ‘footprint’.
-We do not run many trips to this region for fear of interfering too much with the traditional community life in the jungle, and we will only accept a maximum number of 12 people.
-We support the concept of community tourism, but we don’t want to suddenly saturate the area with visitors.

 Our purpose is to encourage the Penan to appreciate their own value and the value of their forest and culture, so you will find yourself learning and living a very simple yet fulfilling way of life.
 Once out of the jungle, we visit the jungle capital city of Kuching, visit an orangutan centre, and go on a river safari.
 There are also pristine beaches to walk on and beautiful national parks where you can see the famous animals of Borneo.